siri-n-shetty/pesufy/content/docs/folder/gpa.md

     * 3-credit courses: Meet for 3 hours per week.
     * 2-credit courses: Meet for 2 hours per week.

 **Remember**: This is a general explanation.
-It's always a good idea to consult with your faculty for specific details about your program's curriculum and credit requirements.
+It's always a good idea to consult with your respective faculty for specific details about your program's curriculum and credit requirements.

 ## Calcultion of GPA